oconnor663/jacko.io/posts/async_tasks.md

 discussion:[^another_deadlock]

 [^another_deadlock]: The reason I defined `.check_and_clear()` above, instead
-    of taking the `MutexGuard` here, is that we can create another deadlock if we forget to drop that guard.
+    of acquiring a `MutexGuard` here, is that we can create another deadlock if we forget to drop that guard.
 The last thing our main loop does is invoke `Wakers`, and `AwakeFlag::wake` takes the same lock.